FSoft-AI4Code/Dopamin/README.md

 Install requirements: ```pip install -r requirements.txt```

-**Note:** We employ 2 NVIDIA A100 GPUs for training the model, configuring a batch size of 32 per GPU.
-Consequently, replication may not be feasible when utilizing a single GPU with a batch size of 64.
+**Note:** We employ 2 NVIDIA A100 GPUs for training the model, configuring a batch size of 32 per GPU, thus the total batchsize is 64.
+However, replication may not be feasible when utilizing a single GPU with a batch size of 64.

 ## Data preparation
 Create data for the post-training stage: